The Common Program of the People's Republic of China 1949-1954

 CCP Chengdu Municipal Committee Summary Report on the “Five-anti” Campaign

-How Labor-Management Relations in Private Enterprises in Hunan Shifted from Turmoil to Stability After the “Five-anti” Campaign?
+How Labour-Management Relations in Private Enterprises in Hunan Shifted from Turmoil to Stability After the “Five-anti” Campaign?

 CCP Beijing Municipal Committee Report to Central Committee and North China Bureau on Efforts to Win Over the Majority in the Business Sector During the “Five-anti” Campaign